Data-Mechanics/course-2019-spr-proj/charr_hu38_npearce/README.md

 ## Transformations
 - Sum Aggregation for each City's Bike Data
 - Union of the 5 Sum Aggregations
-- Join of the bike data aggregation and census data for each cit
+- Join of the bike data aggregation and census data for each city

 ## Algorithms
-- Optimization: Statistical Model
+- Optimization: Linear Regression
 - Statistical Analysis: K-means

 # Comparing Recreational Bike Use by Population for 4 Major Cities (Project 1)